Sathiadak/Web_Scraping/README.md

 The objective was to understand ages spread of last 20 runner across different cities You can create scatter plot using 'plt.scatter'.
 To create this, assign variable name to X axis and y axis.
 Here City is my 'x axis' and Age is my 'y axis'.
 I have also named the title using 'plt.title'.

+ _ **TOOL**  _

+1. Python (Version: 3.11)
+2. Git (Version: 2.23.0)

+ _ **CONTRIBUTER**_

+Sathi Adak

+ _  **ACKNOWLEDGMENTS**  _

+I would like to thank who helped me to accomplish this project.
+_Will:_ an instructor of the course, who provided his valuable guidance, mentorship, and expertise throughout the project.
+_Cantek IT Program:_ Cantek IT Program, an educational institution, played a significant role in supporting the project.
+They provided resources, facilities, and a conducive learning environment for the team to work on the project.